 Virtually every computer on the market uses a Kensington lock.
 However, there was a brief period where several Dell notebooks released in 2016 used a special type of locking mechanism.
 For business notebooks, this lock was used in the Inspiron and Latitude series notebooks.

 For consumers, it was found in the Venue and XPS notebooks.
 You’ll want to check your computer, as many laptops manufactured before and after 2016 have gone back to the standard locks.
 But if you have the special port, this Dell branded lock is your best option.

 Which Laptop Locking Cable is Right for Me?

 Having trouble deciding?
 Fortunately, each of these cables is designed for a different purpose.
 Depending on what kind of computer you have, and how much security is needed, different features will be needed.

 For keeping your hardware locked up in a public space, the Kensington Combination Ultra Cable Lock is ideal.
 It’s got one of the thickest cables that you can buy, making it virtually unbreakable even to committed criminals.
 This very same hardware is used by businesses for demo purposes, so you know that it can be trusted.
 This cable is compatible with virtually all laptops, with the only exception being ultra-portables.

 If you still want top notch security but use a compact, or unique device that won’t work with the bulky ultra lock, consider the Kensington Microsaver 2.0 Keyed Cable Lock.
 With an ultra-small locking head, swivel mount, and highly flexible cable, this is one of the most versatile options on the market.

-If you’re looking for an affordable theft deterrent, the Bodyguard Laptop Combination Lock Security Cable is a fantastic option.
+If you’re looking for an affordable theft deterrent, the FOLAI Laptop Combination Lock Security Cable is a fantastic option.
 While it might not be safe from bolt cutters, it’s still a highly effective theft deterrent.
-Unlike many other affordable options, Bodyguard didn’t compromise any quality when designing this lock.
+Unlike many other affordable options, FOLAI didn’t compromise any quality when designing this lock.